 There are individuals - sometimes referred to as heir tracers or locaters - whose business it is to track down people who are not aware of their entitlement to an inheritance.
 Heir tracers often require a very substantial finder's fee before giving a person the information they need to get the inheritance.

-The Public Trustee is appointed as administrator or executor of approximately 175 new estates each year and administers approximately 400 to 470 estates at any given time.
+The Public Guardian and Trustee is appointed as administrator or executor of approximately 175 new estates each year and administers approximately 400 to 470 estates at any given time.